inesp/inesp.github.io/about.md

 **Think of me as the chaos whisperer.** I'm turning wild messes into smooth, scalable systems.

 The best code systems are like well-designed cities: carefully planned, easy to navigate, and capable of growing without falling apart.

-I don’t just create solutions, I build **foundations**.
+The catch is to build **foundations** while creating solutions.

 My other passion lies with ***people*** and our motivations as we interact with code.